cake-contrib/Cake.Issues.PullRequests.AzureDevOps/docs/setup.md

 # OAuth authentication from Azure Pipelines

 :::{.alert .alert-info}
-OAuth authentication is only available for Azure DevOps.
+OAuth authentication is only available for Azure DevOps Service.
 :::

 If you want to use the [Cake.Issues.PullRequests.AzureDevOps addin] from an Azure Pipelines you can authenticate using the